 Step 1: Choose Your Platform

 The first step is to select a reputable copy trading platform.
-We’ve already done due diligence by narrowing down some of the best copy trading platforms in this guide.
+We’ve already done our due diligence by narrowing down some of this guide’s best platforms.

-Each platform has its unique features and functionalities, so be sure to research and choose one that aligns with your needs.
+Each platform has unique features and functionalities, so research and choose one that meets your needs.

 Step 2: Open and Fund Your Account